 - Multi-factor authentication implementations for Kerberos, RSA SecurID, certificate-based authentication.

-You can manage the following types of authentication services.
+You can install and manage the following types of authentication methods.

 - User Auth service.
-User Auth service provides Password (cloud deployment), RSA SecurID (cloud deployment), and RADIUS (cloud deployment) authentication methods associated to the service from a built-in identity provider.
+When the User Auth service is installed on the connector, Password (cloud deployment), RSA SecurID (cloud deployment), and RADIUS (cloud deployment) authentication methods can be configured and associated to a built-in identity provider.

 - Kerberos Auth service.
-Kerberos Auth service provides the connector-based Kerberos authentication for internal users managed from the Workspace ONE Access identity provider.
+When the Kerberos Auth service is installed on the connector, Kerberos Auth service can be configured to provide the connector-based Kerberos authentication for internal users and associated in the Workspace identity provider.

 - Cloud-based authentication methods managed from the Workspace ONE Access service and associated to a built-in identity provider.

 - Authentication managed by third-party identity providers.
-The identity provider instance that you use with VMware Workspace ONE Access creates an in-network federation authority that communicates with the service using either SAML2.0 or OpenID Connect 1.0 protocols.
+The identity provider instance that you use with VMware Workspace ONE Access creates in-network federation authority that communicates with the service using either SAML 2.0 or OpenID Connect 1.0 protocols.